-Ensure that your current setup is using separate filters for the two displays.
-Assign the newly-created tag to it's respective filter for each display.
+Ensure that your current setup is using separate filters for the two teams/displays.
+Assign the newly-created tags to their respective filters.

-Provided that these new “-published” Tags are now the only connection to your filters, then only the content that is both Published and associated with one of these "-published" tags will appear in the displays.
+Provided that these new “-published” Tags are now the only connection to your filters, your content will not be live on any displays until it is tagged with one of the new "-published" tags.

 Moving forward your teams will no longer utilize the status buttons (publish, queue, disable) to moderate.
-Remember, all content is now automatically being published by default.
+Remember, the status of all content is now automatically being set to "Published" by default.

 To include a post within a display, your teams will now need to add their respective "-published" Tag to the post.

-For example, if your events team chooses a post to include on the venue monitors, they will simply use the tag dropdown, and add the "event-published" tag to the post.
+For example, if your events team finds a post they wish to include on the venue monitors, they will simply apply the "event-published" tag to the post.